The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Create a freestyle Portal site, edit its content, and customize the look and feel through branding.
 Then, extend the site by adding apps, both an SAP Fiori app (SAPUI5 technology) app and classic Web Dynpro app.

-Learn how to create Portal sites in the Cloud Foundry environment of SAP Cloud Platform, including adding pages, linking to apps, designing a working site, and adding an SAP Fiori app to a launchpad page in the site.
+Learn how to create Launchpad sites in the Cloud Foundry environment of SAP Cloud Platform, and to add applications to it.

 This mission shows you how to enable SAP Cloud Platform Business Rules service in the Cloud Foundry environment and build a basic project to implement a simple decision logic.